William Ashford: Life

 Ashford was born in Birmingham, England in 1746, baptised 20 May 1746 in St Martin's parish church.
 He was the son of Richard Ashford.
 Little is known about his education, but it is presumed he received some technical or artistic training in England.
 He moved to Dublin, Ireland, in 1764 at the age of eighteen after having obtained an appointment in the Ordnance Office through the influence of the Surveyor-General, Ralph Ward.
 His job, at least in the early years, consisted of checking on the armaments stored at forts and barracks across Ireland.

 Ashford married in around 1775, although the name of his wife is unknown.
 The couple had two sons and one daughter.
 His son Daniel, also became an artist, but did not receive the same acclaim as his father.
-From 1792 until his death, Ashford lived in a house in Sandymount, County Dublin, designed for him by the architect, James Gandon.
+From 1792 until his death, Ashford lived at Roslyn Park in Sandymount, County Dublin, a house designed for him by the architect, James Gandon.